aswild/vyatta-wireguard-build/README.md

 scratch](https://github.com/Lochnair/vyatta-wireguard#build-from-scratch)" instructions of that repo's Readme.

-Currently only the v2.0 firmware series for the e300 platform (ER-4, ER-6P, and ER-12) is supported,
+Currently only the e300 platform (ER-4, ER-6P, and ER-12) is supported, but
-but other Cavium-based models and EdgeMAX versions could be added without too much trouble.
+other Cavium-based models could be added without too much trouble.

 This repository is provided **AS IS** with **NO WARRANTY** whatsoever.
 Always back up your configuration before installing unofficial 3rd-party packages, especially kernel modules!
 I am not